-The general methodology for cumulative effects assessment (CEA) is described in Volume 2, Section 4, and focuses on the following activities:
+The general methodology for cumulative effects assessment (CEA) is described in Volume 2, Chapter 4, and follows these steps:

-1. Identify the potential for Project-related (Phase 2 and the complete Hope Bay Development) residual effects to interact with residual effects from other human activities and projects within specified assessment boundaries.
+1. Identify the potential for Madrid-Boston Project-related residual effects to interact with residual effects from the Doris Project, the Hope Bay Regional Exploration Project, the Madrid Advanced Exploration Program, the Boston Advanced Exploration Project and other human activities and projects within specified assessment boundaries.
 Key potential residual effects associated with past, existing, and reasonably foreseeable future projects were identified using publicly available information or, where data was unavailable, professional judgment was used (based on previous experience in similar geographical locations) to approximate expected environmental conditions.

 2. Identify and predict potential cumulative effects that may occur and implement additional mitigation measures to minimize the potential for cumulative effects.
 3. Identify cumulative residual effects after the implementation of mitigation measures.
 4. Determine the significance of any cumulative residual effects.

-8.6.1.2 Types of Cumulative Effects
+A key task in the CEA is to understand the contribution of Madrid-Boston Project to the overall cumulative effect on the marine water quality VEC (i.e., the amount of the cumulative effect can be apportioned to Madrid-Boston Project as compared to the Doris Project, the Hope Bay Regional Exploration Project, the Madrid Advanced Exploration Program, the Boston Advanced Exploration Project and other projects and activities).

-Assessment Boundaries
+8.6.1.2 Assessment Boundaries